Travelling to Botswana

-The easiest and fastest way to travel to Botswana is a connecting flight from Johannesburg International Airport (O.R Tambo) in South Africa, although there are also connecting flights from Cape Town and Windhoek (Namibia) available.
-Currently there are no international carriers that fly directly to Maun Airport.
+The easiest and fastest way to travel to Botswana for safari is a connecting flight from Johannesburg International Airport (O.R Tambo) in South Africa.
+However, connecting flights from Cape Town and Windhoek (Namibia) are also available.
+Currently, there are no international carriers that fly directly to Maun Airport.

 The best way to get to Botswana is to fly to Maun or Kasane.
-These two towns have international airports and are located in northern Botswana, close to popular national parks and main roads, and these airports facilitate the arrivals and departures of domestic flights to airstrips in the Okavango Delta, Moremi Game Reserve, and Central Kalahari.
-Self-driving travellers can easily access Botswana through the border posts from neighbouring countries, so it can be incorporated into a road trip holiday, but time allowances must be made for the length of time spent on the road.
+These two towns have international airports in northern Botswana, close to popular national parks and main roads.
+These airports facilitate the arrivals and departures of domestic flights to airstrips in the Okavango Delta, Moremi Game Reserve, and Central Kalahari.
+Self-driving travelers can easily access Botswana through the border posts from neighboring countries.
+Time allowances must be made for the time spent on the road.

-Maun International Airport is the main hub for all flights entering Botswana as a safari destination; the airport is located within the town itself.
+Maun International Airport is the central hub for all flights entering Botswana as a safari destination.
+The airport is located within the town itself.

-Sir Seretse Khama International Airport is located just 10 kilometres north of Gaborone, offering daily one hour flights from Johannesburg and three weekly two hour flights from Harare.
+Sir Seretse Khama International Airport is located just 10km/6mi north of Gaborone, offering daily one-hour flights from Johannesburg and three weekly two-hour flights from Harare.

-Kasane International Airport is located around four kilometres south of the town of Kasane and lies just a few kilometres away from the Chobe National Park.
+Kasane International Airport is located around four kilometers / two and a half miles south of the town of Kasane and lies just a short distance from the Chobe National Park.